 The Honors community is committed to complying with the letter and the spirit of CAC policies, and we have included here, for the convenience of students, a few CAC policies that are particularly relevant to Honors students.

-For admission to the Honors Program, current CAC students must have a minimum cumulative GPA of 3.5 in at least 12 transferable credits from CAC.
-In addition, applicants must provide two current letters of recommendation from educators, a 500-word statement of their goals and/or expectations of the Honors Program, and unofficial transcripts (available online).
+For admission to the Honors Program, current CAC students must have a minimum cumulative GPA of 3.25 in at least 12 transferable credits from CAC.
+In addition, applicants must provide two or three current letters of recommendation from educators, a 500-word statement of their goals and/or expectations of the Honors Program, and unofficial transcripts (available online).

 Students may also be placed on Honors Program probation if they do not complete at least one honors course or if they earn a C in even one of their Honors courses, including an Honors Extended course.